IsaakBerg/grasshopper-primer/en/1-foundations/1-1/3_talking-to-rhino.md

 over Rhino or dock into it, allowing Rhino view-ports to use most of the screen.
 Activating the toggle under the View menu of the Main Menu bar in Grasshopper makes the RCP visible.
 Initially, the RCP is blank — containing no Grasshopper parameter controls.
 Right-clicking on a Grasshopper control opens a context-based menu.
 Invoking the “Publish To Remote Panel” menu item puts a linked copy of the control into the RCP.
 This linked copy controls the original control “remotely” from within Rhino.
 Multiple Grasshopper UI parameter control elements fit into the RCP in like manner.
 This maximizes the screen area available for seeing the updated preview results in Rhino.

->Note: Linked copies of published controls appear in the RCP labeled with the names of the original controls.
-As a best practice, provide all UI with comprehensible and meaningful names.
-Properly labeled elements will make both Grasshopper and RCP interfaces easier to use.
+Remote Control Panel item labels generate from the names of the remotely-controlled controls.
+As a best practice, provide controls with comprehensible, meaningful names before publishing them.
+Properly labeled elements will make both Grasshopper and Rhino interfaces easier to use.

 ![IMAGE](images/1-1-3/1-1-3_007-remote-control1.png)